tijsvanerp/craft-autolink/README.md

 # Auto Link plugin for Craft CMS

-Links keywords in your content to other entries or urls
+Automatically links keywords/key phrases in your content to other entries or urls

 ## Installation